icebarf/clox-basic/README.md

 # Clox-basic

-This is the implementation of jlox - the interpreter in Chapter 3 of [Crafting Interpreters](https://craftinginterpreters.com/) Book.
+This is the C language implementation of jlox - the lox interpreter written in Java in Chapter 3 of the book [Crafting Interpreters](https://craftinginterpreters.com/).

-It is WIP.
+It is currently work in progress.

-(for those who cannot see)
+Here are the functionalities built

+[x] - Lexer or Scanner or Tokenizer
+[] - Abstract Syntax Tree
+[] - Parser

+...

+## Dependencies

+- GNU Readline
+- Make